An unofficial report from Solomon Islands police says militant leader, Harold Keke, is using villagers as human shields in his hideout.

-The source says at this stage, the operation, whose members have completely surrounded Keke and his men, will try to starve them by blocking their food supply routes.
+The source says at this stage Keke and his men have been surrounded and police will try to starve him out by blocking his supply routes.

-Deputy Police Commissioner Wilfred Akao says police headquarters will not make any comment on any aspect of the campaign to arrest Keke until it has been completed.
+Deputy Police Commissioner Wilfred Akao says police headquarters will not make any comment on any aspect of the campaign to arrest Keke until it is completed.